tomsWebConsulting/twcsl/Page/Store/Store Page Savings Percentage/README.md

   * added support for from prices to show savings percent
   * moved options out of main code
-  * updated to work with Store Page Savings Percentage v0.10.0
+  * updated to work with Store Page Price Change v0.10.0
   * bumped version to 0.2.0

 * **2025-07-04**